Albatraoz12/U09-Training-App/README.md

 ## **Registered User**

-Registered Users can login and create, update, read and delete a list aswell as save exercises.
+Registered Users can make a list, delete a list, read a lits infor and save exercises into them as well as uppdating its name.

 ## **Admin**